Before ‘It Ends With Us’ drama, Justin Baldoni built a brand around telling men to do better

 He’s had two books, “Boys Will Be Human” and “Man Enough,” the latter of which spawned a podcast of the same name, which is billed as “a safe environment for a range of perspectives to meet and stay at the table, exploring how the messages of masculinity show up in relationships, body image, privilege, fatherhood, sex, success, mental health and so much more.”
 His guests have included everyone from actors to athletes and activists.

-Last week, Baldoni was honored for his “solidarity” efforts by Vital Voices, a non-profit organization that works to support women in leadership.
+Earlier this month, Baldoni was honored for his “solidarity” efforts by Vital Voices, a non-profit organization that works to support women in leadership.
 He expressed his hope for “building a future rooted in empathy, equity, and courage” in a post about the recognition on social media.
+(The honor was subsequently rescinded.)

 “Looking at the landscape of our world, it’s hard to accept an award when it’s so evident that there is still so much more work to do.
 My hope is that we can teach our boys, while they are still young, that vulnerability is strength, sensitivity is a super power, and empathy makes them powerful,” Baldoni wrote.
 “That they should love and embrace their masculinity—that being a boy and a man is amazing and nothing to apologize for.
 And to value all the beautiful and complicated parts of them that make them human.
 I believe with all my heart that once our boys learn to be safe spaces for themselves, our world will finally be a safe space for everyone.”